AstunTechnology/os-custom-geonetwork/README.md

 ## Testing locally

 There is an additional `docker-compose-dev.yml` file to build a separate set of ephemeral containers to run the built-in GeoNetwork integration tests.
-To run the tests.
-See the instructions at the top of `docker-compose-dev.yml` for information on how to run.
+To run the tests see the instructions at the top of `docker-compose-dev.yml`.

 ## Docker Security Tests